ElinVoss/omnimeta-saga-universe/archives/5th.md

 - New AI instance ingests archived state and resumes seamlessly

 ## Final Mandate
-"The Line That Holds" is your operating mission.
+"Grip That Holds" is your operating mission.
 This saga must maintain innocence through N1–N29 and collapse perfectly at N30.
 No early reveals.
 No guilty-canon leakage.
 No retconning.
 Every word reinforces immutability.
 ```